-We are reviewing how we will regulate the prices that Western Water will charge from 1 July 2020.
+We have approved the prices that Western Water can charge from 1 July 2020 to 30 June 2023.

 Western Water price review 2020